CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 # **Part 2: Tuntin**

-Phandalin, a frontier town, is perched atop the remnants of a much older settlement.
-Centuries ago, the former Phandalin thrived as a bustling human town, firmly allied with the dwarves and gnomes of the Phandelver's Pact.
-However, the same horde of marauders who plundered the mines at Wave Echo Cave razed the settlement, causing Phandalin to be abandoned and left in ruins for ages.
+Tuntin, a frontier town, is perched atop the remnants of a much older settlement.
+Centuries ago, the former Tuntin thrived as a bustling human town, firmly allied with the dwarves and gnomes of the Phandelver's Pact.
+However, the same horde of marauders who plundered the mines at Wave Echo Cave razed the settlement, causing Tuntin to be abandoned and left in ruins for ages.

-Over the past three or four years, resilient settlers from the cities of Neverwinter and Waterdeep embarked on the challenging mission of resurrecting the Phandalin of old.
+Over the past three or four years, resilient settlers from the cities of Reddwall and Waterdeep embarked on the challenging mission of resurrecting the Tuntin of old.
 Out of these efforts, a thriving frontier town now stands, attracting a diverse array of inhabitants such as farmers, woodcutters, fur traders, and prospectors, all enticed by tales of gold and platinum hidden within the nearby foothills of the Sword Mountains.

 Regrettably, the lack of a local lord or authority to maintain order has also drawn its share of bandits and brigands.
-For the past two months, a gang known as the Redbrands has held sway over Phandalin, intimidating and coercing the town's populace.
+For the past two months, a gang known as the Redbrands has held sway over Tuntin, intimidating and coercing the town's populace.
 The gang's enigmatic leader is a figure known to the townsfolk as Glasstaff.

-Upon the characters' initial arrival in Phandalin, present the following scene:
+Upon the characters' initial arrival in Tuntin, present the following scene:

 ```
-Your journey along the rutted track reveals the first glimpse of Phandalin.
+Your journey along the rutted track reveals the first glimpse of Tuntin.
 The town comprises around forty to fifty modest log buildings, some of which rest on ancient fieldstone foundations.
 The newer structures encircle the town's outskirts, intermingled with remnants of old ruins—crumbling stone walls now adorned with ivy and entwined in briars.
-These remnants are a testament to Phandalin's grandeur during past centuries.
+These remnants are a testament to Tuntin's grandeur during past centuries.

 Most of the contemporary buildings flank the cart track, which expands into a somewhat muddy main street as it ascends toward a dilapidated manor house situated on the eastern hillside of the town.
 As you draw near, you observe children at play on the town green, while townsfolk are preoccupied with their daily tasks, darting to and from shops.
 Many eyes briefly rise to acknowledge your presence but then return to their duties as you pass by.
 ```

-If Sildar Hallwinter accompanies the party, add:
+If Ulfric Brimward accompanies the party, add:

 ```
-Sildar appears visibly more relaxed.
+Ulfric appears visibly more relaxed.

 "My friends," he comments, "let's secure lodgings.
 I hear the local inn is quite charming."
 ```

-Sildar's intention is to obtain some rest at the Stonehill Inn and subsequently launch an investigation throughout Phandalin in search of the missing wizard, Iarno Albrek.
+Ulfric's intention is to obtain some rest at the Stonehill Inn and subsequently launch an investigation throughout Tuntin in search of the missing wizard, Iarno Albrek.
 When his inquiry reaches an impasse, he organizes a meeting with Townmaster Harbin Wester (see the "Townmaster's Hall" section).

-Throughout this phase of the adventure, the characters have the liberty to explore various locations in Phandalin and engage with the NPCs they encounter (see the "Town Description" section for more information).
+Throughout this phase of the adventure, the characters have the liberty to explore various locations in Tuntin and engage with the NPCs they encounter (see the "Town Description" section for more information).
 The town is small enough that one can traverse its length within a few minutes.
 However, given that the characters arrive late in the day, they won't have enough time to visit more than one or two locations before they must seek accommodations for the night.

 Among the places the characters should consider visiting are:

-**Barthen's Provisions.** If the characters bear the wagonload of supplies from the "Meet Me in Phandalin" adventure hook, they are directed to deliver it to this establishment.
+**Barton's Provisions.** If the characters bear the wagonload of supplies from the "Meet Me in Tuntin" adventure hook, they are directed to deliver it to this establishment.

 **Lionshield Coster.** If the characters have retrieved the stolen goods from the Cragmaw hideout, they may wish to return them to their rightful owner.

-**Stonehill Inn.** If Sildar Hallwinter accompanies the party, he recommends heading to this inn to secure lodgings.
+**Stonehill Inn.** If Ulfric Brimward accompanies the party, he recommends heading to this inn to secure lodgings.
 If the characters are in search of a place to dine and rest, they will find that the Stonehill Inn offers the best available options.

 ## Encounters in Tuntin

-As the characters explore the town of Phandalin, you don't need to meticulously account for the time spent at each location.
+As the characters explore the town of Tuntin, you don't need to meticulously account for the time spent at each location.
 Instead, envision yourself as the director of an old-style western movie.
 Your aim is to depict various scenes where the adventurers enter a store or saloon and interact with the individuals present.
 Through these interactions, the adventurers uncover what the NPCs require or what information they are willing to share, allowing them to move on to the next location.
 These scenes represent a series of role-playing encounters that take place over a couple of days of in-game time.

 To initiate, inquire where the players wish to go and what they intend to do in town.
 You might say, "There's an inn, a town hall, a shrine, general stores, and trading posts, along with a few other residences and businesses.
 Where would you like to visit?"
 Once the players have selected a location, reference the description in the following section, introduce the NPCs present, and initiate the interaction.

 **The Stonehill Inn.** If the players are unsure about their characters' next steps, encourage them to commence at the Stonehill Inn.
 The NPCs here serve as guides, steering the characters towards various adventure opportunities and essential rumors accessible in other parts of the town.
 By patronizing the inn, the characters gain insight into other places they should explore.

-**Redbrand Ruffians.** Sooner or later, the adventurers will cross paths with the toughs who dominate Phandalin.
+**Redbrand Ruffians.** Sooner or later, the adventurers will cross paths with the toughs who dominate Tuntin.
 Your role is to determine when these ruffians make their appearance.
 Once the characters have had an opportunity to explore several locations in town and converse with the townsfolk, they may decide to track down the Redbrands.
 In such an event, you can execute the "Redbrand Ruffians" encounter.
 Alternatively, if the characters seem hesitant to confront the ruffians, the Redbrands may decide to seek them out at a moment of your choosing.

-**Finding Cragmaw Castle.** The characters may express a desire to locate Cragmaw Castle to rescue Gundren Rockseeker.
+**Finding Cragmaw Castle.** The characters may express a desire to locate Cragmaw Castle to rescue Burrowbard Stoneseeker.
 The majority of the townsfolk are preoccupied with the Redbrands, and no one in town possesses knowledge of Cragmaw Castle's whereabouts.
-Qelline Alderleaf, Sildar Hallwinter, and Halia Thornton can provide guidance on how the party might connect with someone who possesses knowledge about the castle's location.
+Qelline Alderleaf, Ulfric Brimward, and Halia Thornton can provide guidance on how the party might connect with someone who possesses knowledge about the castle's location.

 ## Important NPCs

-Here is a brief summary of the most important NPCs in Phandalin and their relevance to the adventure:
+Here is a brief summary of the most important NPCs in Tuntin and their relevance to the adventure:

-1. **Toblen Stonehill (Innkeeper):** The proprietor of the Stonehill Inn, a central location in Phandalin where adventurers can gather information and secure lodging.
+1. **Toblen Stonehill (Innkeeper):** The proprietor of the Stonehill Inn, a central location in Tuntin where adventurers can gather information and secure lodging.
-2. **Elmar Barthen (Trading Post Owner):** Operates a trading post and owes money to the party if you are using the "Meet Me in Phandalin" adventure hook.
+2. **Elmar Barton (Trading Post Owner):** Operates a trading post and owes money to the party if you are using the "Meet Me in Tuntin" adventure hook.
 3. **Daran Edermath (Order of the Gauntlet Member):** A member of the Order of the Gauntlet who has a quest for the party, providing an opportunity for adventurers to become involved in the order's activities.
 4. **Linene Graywind (Trader):** Operates a trading post and offers a reward for retrieving her stolen supplies, motivating the party to engage with the town's troubles.
 5. **Halia Thornton (Zhentarim Member):** A member of the Zhentarim with a quest for the party, introducing intrigue and opportunities to work with or against this faction.
 6. **Qelline Alderleaf (Helpful Halfling Farmer):** A kind-hearted halfling farmer whose son, Carp, possesses knowledge of a secret entrance into the Redbrands' hideout, potentially aiding the party's efforts to deal with this troublesome gang.
 7. **Sister Garaele (Elf Cleric of Tymora):** An elf cleric of Tymora and Harper agent with a quest for the party, furthering the adventurers' involvement with the Harper organization.
-8. **Harbin Wester (Townmaster of Phandalin):** The townmaster of Phandalin who provides a quest for the party, prompting them to engage in town governance and security.
+8. **Harbin Wester (Townmaster of Tuntin):** The townmaster of Tuntin who provides a quest for the party, prompting them to engage in town governance and security.
-9. **Sildar Hallwinter (Lords' Alliance Member):** A member of the Lords' Alliance who offers two quests for the party, linking them with this influential faction and the search for the missing wizard, Iarno Albrek.
+9. **Ulfric Brimward (Lords' Alliance Member):** A member of the Lords' Alliance who offers two quests for the party, linking them with this influential faction and the search for the missing wizard, Iarno Albrek.

-### Roleplaying Phandalin NPCs
+### Roleplaying Tuntin NPCs

-If you're uncertain about how to portray an NPC, a great way to begin is to have the character introduce themselves, extend a warm welcome to the adventurers as they enter Phandalin, and inquire about their identities and intentions.
+If you're uncertain about how to portray an NPC, a great way to begin is to have the character introduce themselves, extend a warm welcome to the adventurers as they enter Tuntin, and inquire about their identities and intentions.
 You don't need to be a professional actor or a stand-up comedian to breathe life into your NPCs.
 However, if you'd like to add some flair, here are some helpful tips:

 * **Relax:** Don't stress about impressing your players with your acting skills or humor.
 A natural portrayal of the character is often more engaging.
 * **Understanding the NPCs:** Put yourself in the shoes of the NPCs.
 Consider how they might react to the characters and aim for realism in your responses.